About the RN to bsn program

 Step 2: Send Official Transcripts

-- Send all admissions requirements according to your respective application type- Please refer to the How to Apply webpage for more information.
+- Send all admissions requirements according to your application type- Please refer to the How to Apply webpage for more information.

 Step 3: RN to BSN Supplement Application